VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Statistics

 \subsection{ClaimReview}

-We obtained a total of $371,071\,K$ ClaimReviews starting from January 1, 2016.
-Three sources yielded the data: Google Fact-Check Explorer, Data Commons, and the fact-checking organizations themselves who added ClaimReview data to their published article webpages.
+We obtained a total of $398,327\,K$ ClaimReviews starting from January 1, 2016.
+Three sources yielded the data: Google Fact-Check Explorer, Data Commons, and the fact-checking organizations themselves who added ClaimReview metadata to their published article webpages.
 The same ClaimReview can be obtained from multiple sources, where the ClaimReview directly downloaded from the publisher takes precedence over the others, as we expect it to be most up-to-date.
-Figure~\ref{fig:cr_origin} shows the number of reviews returned by the three different sources.
-Figure~\ref{fig:quarter_stats/reviews} displays the number of reviews per quarter since the introduction of ClaimReview in 2016.
-Figure~\ref{fig:raw_ratings} shows the most common verdict labels as provided by the fact-checkers.
+Fig.~\ref{fig:cr_origin} shows the number of reviews returned by the three different sources.
+Fig.~\ref{fig:quarter_stats/reviews} displays the number of reviews per quarter since the introduction of ClaimReview in 2016.
+Fig.~\ref{fig:raw_ratings} shows the most common verdict labels as provided by the fact-checkers.